 Podiatry history has shown that foot treatments continue to evolve over time.
 In the field of foot surgery, endoscopic surgery is just one of the many advancements.
 As technology vastly improves, so will the various techniques in foot surgery, which already require smaller and smaller incisions with the use of better and more efficient tools.
 Thanks to such innovations, surgery is no longer as invasive as it was in the past, allowing for much faster and easier recoveries.

-If you believe you have a foot or ankle injury that may require surgery, it’s highly recommended that you speak with a podiatrist as soon as possible to go over the best treatment option for your condition.
+If you believe you have a foot or ankle injury that may require surgery, it is highly recommended that you speak with a board-certified podiatrist as soon as possible to go over the best treatment option for your condition.